Author · Doctoral Researcher · CHRO · Leadership Thinker

 02

-Movement II
+Movement 2

 Individual Response

 Capable people read the environment accurately.
-They stop stretching toward what the system does not reward.
+They stop stretching towards what the system does not reward.
 Career captivity follows.
 Silence compounds the cost.
 The professional becomes what the environment allowed, rather than what they were capable of being.

 03

-Movement III
+Movement 3

 Leadership Drift